peterhaupt/fuzzy_risk_prediction/README.md

 Second, the threshold for the binary classification is tuned.
 Please run the following Jupyter notebook to tune the decision threshold.

+`042_threshold_tuning.ipynb`

 Third, a cross-validation is performed to evaluate the stability of the model performance.
+Run the following Jupyter notebook to perform the cross-validation.

+`043_cross_validation.ipynb`

+Fourth,